coveooss/tgf/README.md

 ## Configuration

 TGF has multiple levels of configuration.
 It first looks through the [AWS parameter store](https://aws.amazon.com/ec2/systems-manager/parameter-store/) under `/default/tgf` using your current [AWS CLI configuration](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) if any.
-There it tries to find parameters called `config-location` (example: bucket.s3.amazonaws.com/foo) and `config-paths` (example: my-file.json:my-second-file.json, default: TGFConfig).
+There, it tries to find parameters called `config-location` (example: bucket.s3.amazonaws.com/foo) and `config-paths` (example: my-file.json:my-second-file.json, default: TGFConfig).
 If it finds `config-location`, it fetches its config from that path using the [go-getter library](https://github.com/hashicorp/go-getter).
 Otherwise, it looks directly in SSM for configuration keys (ex: `/default/tgf/logging-level`).

 TGF then looks for a file named .tgf.config or tgf.user.config in the current working folder (and recursively in any parent folders) to get its parameters.
 These configuration files overwrite the remote configurations.
-Your configuration file could be expressed in  [YAML](http://www.yaml.org/start.html) or [JSON](http://www.json.org/)
+Your configuration file could be expressed in  [YAML](http://www.yaml.org/start.html) or [JSON](http://www.json.org/).

-Example of YAML configuration file:
+Example of a YAML configuration file:

 ```yaml
 docker-refresh: 1h
 logging-level: notice
 ```

-Example of JSON configuration file:
+Example of a JSON configuration file:

 ```json
 {